thein-zaw-22/explore_galaxy/README.md

 ### Known limitations
 - Scales and distances are stylized for clarity; not to astrophysical scale.
-- Galaxy is a simplified point‑cloud approximation.
+- Milky Way is a simplified, stylized point‑cloud approximation with uniform group rotation (not a physical simulation of galactic dynamics).

 ### License
 Educational/demo use.
 Three.js is © its respective authors and licensed under MIT.